Welcome to Class One!

 To ensure a smooth transition from Reception to Year 1, all Class 1 children have access to a carefully planned Continuous Provision, indoors and outdoors, which is designed to fit the EYFS framework and the Key Stage 1 National Curriculum.
 The children use the outdoors in all weathers so it is important that they have appropriate clothing for this.

-PE is on a Tuesday and Thursday.
-Children should bring their PE kits to school in a drawstring pump bag with all items named, and PE pumps - please note, for safety reasons, they should not wear hooded jumpers and earrings must be removed before coming to school, with long hair tied up.
+PE is on a Tuesday and Wednesday.
+Children should bring their PE kits to school in a drawstring pump bag with all items named, and PE pumps.
+Please note, for safety reasons, they should not wear hooded jumpers and earrings must be removed before coming to school, with long hair tied up.
 Please refer to the main website for more specific PE Kit requirements.
 Kits will be kept at school, and sent home for washing at the end of each half term.

 Book Change day is on Tuesday.
 Please return your child's book-bag containing their RWI reading and/or blending book and recommended read so that we can swap them over.
+Be sure to check your child's book bag when it comes home for their new book and any other reading resources we have provided.
 There is a reading diary in the book bag for you to add your own comments for us to read at school - it can be a useful tool for home and school to communicate about ongoing reading progress.
 Children will read with an adult at school a minimum of once per week.

 In Class 1, we use 'Evidence Me' to provide you at home with an insight to what your child is doing in reception.
 Evidence Me tracks your child's progress against the EYFS Framework allowing us to monitor their development.
 We hope you will enjoy looking at what your child has been doing, and would welcome you to send us any of your own observations through the Evidence Me portal so that we can share their development both ways.

-Please take a look at our Curriculum Newsletters below to find out more about what Reception and Year 1 will be covering in Summer Term 1.
+Please take a look at our Curriculum Newsletters below to find out more about what Reception and Year 1 will be covering this term.

 Resources to help with home-learning